This is a bug release. Trackerwidget can now handle projects set as https.

 Drupal doesn't provide front end editing and the mix of Backend/Frontend in the same interface resulted very disturbing to me.
 I didn't investigate any further but I think the custom theming is a pain in the ass too.

-Desperate, I finally clicked on a banner and reached the site of Concrete5
+Desperate, I finally clicked on a banner and reached the site of Concrete5.

 The front page screencast looked promising, I installed it, started to experiment and got very disappointed by a 50% of 404 error when I was checking out, or trying to edit pieces.
 I found very little bug info (and none useful) about that problem so I dropped it and kept searching for my dreamed CMS without any success.